 A socially responsible employer will not only benefit from a highly positive branding and corporate reputation, the goodwill it builds with its robust corporate governance and activities can also attract, keep and develop human capital, keeping operations and staff morale high.

 Money and job responsibilities aside, professionals today are looking for more rewarding aspects of their career.
 And companies are sitting up and noticing this – increasingly, talent retention has become a pressing issue for several organisations keen to retain and groom their key talent.

-In China, some large multinational companies – particularly within the technology and retail luxury industries – do incorporate corporate social responsibility (CSR) in their day-to-day activity.
+In China, some large multinational companies –do incorporate corporate social responsibility (CSR) in their day-to-day activity.